prebid/prebid.github.io/dev-docs/bidders/setupad.md

 #### disabledSendingStatisticData

-The `disabledSendingStatisticData` parameter disables sending statistics data to the setupad server, such as bidRequested, bidResponse, noBid and bidTimeout events.
+The `disabledSendingStatisticData` parameter disables sending statistics data to the Setupad server, such as bidRequested, bidResponse, noBid, and bidTimeout events.
 An example of enabling this option:

 ```javascript